Human Rights Defenders in Burundi: Betrayers or Contributors?

 Regarding state’s duties, the UN declaration on Human rights defenders states that:

-Each State has a prime responsibility and duty to protect, promote and implement all human rights and fundamental freedoms, inter alia, by adopting such steps as may be necessary to create all conditions necessary in the social, economic, political and other fields, as well as the legal guarantees required to ensure that all persons under its jurisdiction, individually and in association with others, are able to enjoy all those rights and freedoms in practice (art.2.1).
+Each State has a prime responsibility and duty to protect, promote and implement all human rights and fundamental freedoms, entre otras, by adopting such steps as may be necessary to create all conditions necessary in the social, economic, political and other fields, as well as the legal guarantees required to ensure that all persons under its jurisdiction, individually and in association with others, are able to enjoy all those rights and freedoms in practice (art.2.1).

 Obviously, the duties to respect, protect and fulfil human rights accounts to the state.
 As a result, human rights violations that are committed on the territory under its jurisdiction are accountable to the state.
 Hence, a state cannot bear human rights abuses to other parties to escape its liability.
 In other words, under international law of human rights, the state is held accountable even for human rights abuses committed by non- state actors.